THE VICTORIAN STATE ROSE GARDEN. WERRIBEE PARK

 The Federation Leaf was planted to commemorate the Centenary of Federation of Australia.
 It contains beds of Australian roses bred over the period of Federation and also contains a beautiful small traditional gazebo.

 The “rosebud” is planted with English Roses bred by David Austin.
-Find your way back along The Heritage Border created along the fence line between the Mansion.

 THE HERITAGE BORDER